How to Hollow Out a Book to Make a Secret Book Safe

 Using a sharp knife and a metal straightedge, I carefully cut out a few pages at a time, making sure to remove small bits and pieces along the way.
 Take your time while doing this step.

-After I reached the desired depth, I sealed the inside edges with Mod Podge and allowed it to dry completely.
+After I reached the desired depth, I sealed the inside edges with applying Mod Podge with a paint brush and allowed it to dry completely.

 I then used Mod Podge around the top edges and glued the extra front page on top.
 After a few minutes, I used the knife to cut out the center.
 This top page gives it a nice clean look.